Tel Aviv Port is a lovely place for all types of outings. There are restaurants, shops, various attractions, parks, and sports. Let’s begin exploring!

 As you can see in the following panorama, big parts of the promenade were covered with wood, and there are running and cycling trails on it.

 You can also see the reconstructed lighthouse (on the left).
-It is not open for visitors at this stage, but AFAIK the opening will be soon.
+It is not open for visitors at this stage, but AFAIK the opening is planned for the near future.

 Sde Dov (aka Dov Hoz) airport is located next to the Reading power station.
 Thus you can see planes landing and taking off.

-According to the governmental plan, both Sde Dov airport and Reading power station will be moved to other locations, and a new neighborhood will be build instead.
+According to the governmental plan, both the Sde Dov airport and the Reading power station will be moved to other locations, and a new neighborhood will be built.
 That should start in two years, but the actual date was postponed already several times.
 So, this might take more than two years.

 Note: Sde Dov airport was closed during 2019.